lah0052/GenzaiTimer/README.md

 ## Backend

 This application uses Google's Firebase service for three main purposes.
 The first is hosting the live version of the website which allows our webapp to exist on more than a development server.
-Along with this we use firebase to authenticate and store data for each individual user.
+Along with this, we use firebase to authenticate and store data for each individual user.
 Users each have their own task list entries, journal entries, event entries, and timer settings.

 ## Screenshots